 Consistent with the U.S. Department of Education interpretation, HATCH VALLEY PUBLIC SCHOOLS declines to specify the timeframe from referral for evaluation to parental consent, or the timeframe from the completion of an evaluation to the determination of eligibility, as we are not in a position to determine the maximum number of days that should apply to these periods in all circumstances.
 (See 71 Fed.
 Reg.
 46637 (August 14, 1006))

-making sufficient progress to ensure a prompt completion of the evaluation, and the parent and subsequent public agency agree to a specific time when the evaluation will be completed.
+completion of the evaluation, and the parent and subsequent public agency agree to a specific time when the evaluation will be completed.

 (Authority: 20 U.S.C.
 1414(a))